jcasimir/railsconf_tutorials/source/sessions/crafting_gems.markdown

 3. Create a ruby file in your lib directory using the name of your gem.
 Leave the contents blank for the moment.
 4. Create a gemspec file for your gem - again using your gem name, with gemspec as the file extension.
 Don't worry about the contents for the moment.

-You should have a directory structure like this:
+You should have a directory/file structure like this:

-* tag_echidna
-  * lib
-    * tag_echidna.rb
+* `tag_echidna/lib/tag_echidna.rb`
-  * tag_echidna.gemspec
+* `tag_echidna/tag_echidna.gemspec`

-Don't forget to set this project up as a git repository by running `git init`.
-We don't want to lose all of our hard work!
+We'll be working within our project directory, so make sure you jump into that, and then set the project up as a git repository - we don't want to lose all of our hard work!

+{% terminal %}
+$ cd tag_echidna
+$ git init
+{% endterminal %}

 Next, let's fill out our gemspec file.
 Here's a template, but put your name, email address and gem name in.